-We have been told that all Adobe customer service reps across all locations have both the ability and authorization to distribute the new 2020 offline installers, which they can now access through their internal version repository.
+We are told that all Adobe customer service reps across all locations have both the ability and authorization to distribute the new standalone installers, which they can now access through their internal version repository.
 This is confirmed by the company on their official Help page here: “For access to direct downloads, contact Adobe Customer Care.”
-We recommend requesting a supervisor if you run into any difficulty.
+We suggest requesting a supervisor if you run into any difficulty.

 As always, we will be following this story closely going forward, and keeping this page up to date with the latest news regarding new offline installers, as well as publishing further information on the status of CC 2020 direct download links.

 Special: Legally download dozens of free Adobe books for a limited time!